 “I believe deeply in the vision of the Bradshaw Institute to create optimal health for all children we serve.
 I feel lucky to have such passion for the work I do.
-Having the amazing support of the Children’s Hospital and GHS, not to mention the fantastic team at the Bradshaw Institute and our community partners, is just the cherry on top.”
+Having the amazing support of the Children’s Hospital and Prisma Health, not to mention the fantastic team at the Bradshaw Institute and our community partners, is just the cherry on top.”

 Seeing so many of these children and getting a sense of the challenging circumstances that defined their home environments set the stage for her role with the Bradshaw Institute.
 The institute’s mission is to promote child health and family wellness, and advance child health through education and research.